 pARTners collaborates with Dancers’ Workshop to teach kindergarteners the letters and sounds of the alphabet through multiple cognitive modes: forming the shapes of letters with their bodies; practicing movements choreographed to music; creating their own costumes and set; and performing in front of an audience.

 “I think the Dancing Alphabet program is a unique experience that the teachers and students look forward to all year.
 Students get to express all they have learned through art, dance, and music.
-They get to bond together over this project and it gives each child a chance to shine.
+They get to bond together over this project, and it gives each child a chance to shine.
 At the end of Kindergarten they often tell me it was one of their favorite memories!” – TEACHER TESTIMONIAL

 “J” is for Jackson Community Quilt

-1st grade students select an image that corresponds to their assigned letter, then a pARTners artist helps the students design and create a fabric square.
+1st grade students select an image that corresponds to their assigned letter, and then a pARTners’ artist helps the students design and create a fabric square.
 Volunteers from the JH Quilt Guild stitch the students’ squares into quilts, teaching the students about the importance of patterning and measuring in quilting.
 The ABC quilts are proudly displayed in each classroom.

 “The quilt project gave the students a chance to create something independently and then come together as a class to create the final quilt.
 This project helps build community in our classroom.” – TEACHER TESTIMONIAL

-Animals of Jackson Hole
+Habitats of Jackson Hole